 L= Length of the egg (mm)

 2.1.4.
-Determination of the surface area
+Surface area

 The method adopted by Baryeh and Mangope (2003) method was used to determine the surface area of the egg samples by firstly measuring the dimensions.
 The calculated geometric mean diameter was used to estimate the surface area of the samples.